nychealth/EH-dataportal/content/data-stories/adult-lead/index.md

     main:
         identifier: '02'
 ---

-to do:
-- fix table
-- fix image + add in

 ### Lead poisoning affects adults, too

 Lead is a harmful metal that can cause serious health problems.
 When lead poisoning makes headlines, the focus is usually on children’s health: kids are at higher risk for lead exposure, which can cause developmental, learning and behavior problems.